wrightna-1998/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: Testing, testing, 123
 ---

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about the meaning of life lolz